Chadlikouider/TinyML_Det/README.md

 ### Model List

 - We provide information on the number of parameters in each model, as well as the size of each parameter in three different floating-point formats: 32-bit, 16-bit, and 8-bit.
+- Throughout this project we're only using 1 class (Human)

 The model list: